novonordisk-research/ML-Proteomics-CVD-Prediction/README.md

 # Interpretable Machine Learning for CVD Prediction

-Here is the code used to training the models shown in the paper **Interpretable Machine Learning Leverages Proteomics to Improve Cardiovascular Disease Risk Prediction and Biomarker Identification**, available on [medRxiv](https://www.medrxiv.org/content/10.1101/2024.01.12.24301213v1).
+Here is the code used to training the models shown in the paper **Interpretable Machine Learning Leverages Proteomics to Improve Cardiovascular Disease Risk Prediction and Biomarker Identification**, available on [Communications Medicine](https://www.nature.com/articles/s43856-025-00872-0).

 We implemented the following models: